flydelabs/flyde/examples/discord-tasks-manager/README.md

 7. Interact with your bot and see parts lighting up!

 ## Next steps

 1. Send a message when an unsupported command is sent
 2. Add a command to delete all tasks
-3. Send a DM to the assignee when a task is created with them as assignee
+3. Send a DM to the assignee when a task is created with them as the assignee

 Looking to learn more about Flyde?
 Visit the official website at https://www.flyde.dev